franneck94/Vscode-C-Cpp-Runner/README.md

 ## Software Requirements

-- 🔧 For C code: Any GCC, Clang or MSVC* compiler
+- 🔧 For C code: Any GCC, Clang or MSVC compiler
-- 🔧 For C++ code: Any G++, Clang++ or MSVC* compiler
+- 🔧 For C++ code: Any G++, Clang++ or MSVC compiler

-Make sure that any GCC/Clang compiler is either in your PATH or you have to set the **C/ C++ Compiler Path** setting of this extension.
+Make sure that your GCC/Clang compiler is either in your PATH or you have to set the **C/ C++ Compiler Path** setting of this extension.
 For the MSVC compiler usage see [here](#Using-the-MSVC-Compiler).

 ## Extension Activation Conditions

-- Whenever there is a C/C++ file in the base directory of your workspace
+- Whenever there is a C/C++ file in the **base** directory of your workspace
-- Whenever you open a C/C++ file
+- Whenever you open a C/C++ file in your workspace

 ## How to use: Compile **all** files in a folder